 The public manifestation of the Christ-child is an invitation for us to make our whole selves, our true selves public as well.
 We no longer have to be debilitated or paralyzed like Herod.
 We can enter into the joy of knowing we are saved and are lovable when we stand before Mary and Joseph and their child and present ourselves as a remarkable gift to him.
 He will accept you and lavish you abundantly with his everlasting graces.
 Rise up, dear friends, your light has come.
 The glory of the Lord shines upon you.

 Themes for this Week’s Masses

-Tuesday: (I John 4) Let us love one another because love is of God, who gave us his only Son so that we might have life through him.
+· Tuesday: (1 John 4) Let us love one another because love is of God.
+God loved us and sent his Son as expiation for our sins.

 Saints of the Week

 January 3: The Name of Jesus was given to the infant as the angel foretold.
 In the Mediterranean world, the naming of person stood for the whole person.
 Humans were given the power to name during the Genesis creation accounts.
 If one honors the name of the person, they honor the person.
 The name Jesus means “Yahweh saves.”